 odom_frame = "odom",

-The map_frame is the ROS frame ID to use for publishing submaps.
+is the ROS frame ID to use for publishing submaps.

-The tracking_frame is the ROS frame ID of the frame that is tracked by the SLAM algorithm, usually the IMU frame if it is used.
+is the ROS frame ID of the frame that is tracked by the SLAM algorithm, usually the IMU frame if it is used.

-The published_frame is the ROS frame ID to use as the child frame for publishing poses.
+is the ROS frame ID to use as the child frame for publishing poses.
 Since we will configure Cartographer to publish odometry, we set this to “base link”.

-The odom_frame is set to “odom” if Cartographer is configured to publish odometry.
+is set to “odom” if Cartographer is configured to publish odometry.
 This frame publishes the non-loop-closed local SLAM result.

-Next, we configure Cartographer to publish the local, non-loop-closed, continuous pose as the odom_frame.
+Next, we configure Cartographer to publish the local, non-loop-closed, continuous pose as the odom_frame

 provide_odom_frame = true,

-The use_odometryuse_nav_sat, and use_landmarks settings are all set to false since we will not have any odometry, GPS, or landmark inputs.
+settings are all set to false since we will not have any odometry, GPS, or landmark inputs.

 We will be inputting the OS1-64 lidar data as a 2D laser scan.
-We set the num_laser_scans field to enable Cartographer to process the point cloud information on the /scan topic and define the number of sensor_msgs/LaserScan topics to use.
+We set the num_laser_scans

 num_laser_scans = 1,

-There is one global variable that needs to be configured based on the sensor properties.
-The TRAJECTORY_BUILDER_2D.num_accumulated_range_data variable defines the number of messages required to construct a full scan (typically, a full revolution).
+variable defines the number of messages required to construct a full scan (typically, a full revolution).
 The default value for this field is 1 in the base trajectory_builder_2d.lua file which is correct since the OS-1-64 outputs a single message per revolution.

 Explanations for the remaining values are detailed in the Lua configuration reference documentation.